 It’s like a reset button for my nervous system.

-I’ve been imagining that we live in a society where belly roundness was the beauty norm, particularly for women.
+I’ve been imagining that we live in a society where belly roundness was the beauty norm.
 Imagine how things would be if people breathed deeper, let go of rigidity in their bodies, discovered a bit of ease and flow throughout their day….I feel like we’d see more compassion towards self and other, less RE-action, lower stress and anxiety.